Anyline/anyline-ocr-examples-ios/README.md

     |__|__|_|_|_  |_|_|_|_|___|
               |___|

 # Anyline Examples App

-[Anyline](https://www.anyline.com) is a mobile OCR SDK, which can be customized to scan all kinds of numbers, characters, text and codes.
+[Anyline](https://www.anyline.com) is a mobile OCR SDK, which you can configure to scan various kinds of numbers, characters, text and codes.

-The Example App provides many preconfigured modules, to show case of what the SDK is capable of.
+The **Example App** provides many preconfigured modules to showcase the many capabilities of the Anyline SDK.

 ## Release notes